chrisguest75/sysadmin_examples/17_jupyter/README.md

 # README

-Demonstrate how to get a juypter server running
+Demonstrate how to get a `jupyter` server running

 TODO: